 The Vale offense (#57 Cody Collins, #30 Brady Sharp, #5 Logan Skerjanec) goes in motion during the first quarter of the Vale-Ontario game at Frank Hawley Stadium in Vale, Oregon on September 16, 2011.

 It was a tough 44-0 loss for the Vikings in their annual rivalry game against the Ontario Tigers on Friday night.
 Even all the mojo from the Mr. Dale Wilkin face plates being waved in the Vale stands could not help the injury depleted Viking team.
 But the second season, conference play, begins next week.
 So despite an 0-3 start, an extended season still remains a possibility.

-Vale’s Levi Maag battles against Ontario lineman Tristin Wishard as he pursues quarterback Trampai Waite during the annual Vale-Ontario rivalry game.
+Vale’s Levi Maag battles against Ontario lineman Tristin Wishard as he pursues quarterback Trampis Waite during the annual Vale-Ontario rivalry game.

 More images from the game are available in the photo gallery 2011 Football – Vale vs Ontario.

 Some of the “Your Vale Viking” contributors (top row) Colleen Hawley, Seth Clark and Dave Eyler (Middle row) Bob Bement, Bob Mizuta, MaryJo Sharp (bottom row) Christa Maupin, Christian Rodriguez, Rhonda Erstrom.

 During the Vale-Ontario game I was armed with three blue sharpies and three notebooks.
 My “Your Vale Viking” project was to find people to express in writing what Vale Football meant to them.
 When the game ending buzzer sounded I had twenty Vale Viking fans who shared their thoughts on paper.
 I was impressed with the results given that the writing instrument was a permanent marker and they only had a few minutes to organize their thoughts and put it down for all to see.